A shadow director is a person who acts in the capacity of a board member without being listed or formally appointed to the board.

 A shadow director has the same duties as other directors of the company.
 Companies should be careful to identify shadow directorships and should make sure that all legal requirements are fulfilled.

-There can be harsh consequences when directors breach their responsibilities.
+There can be harsh consequences when any director breaches their responsibilities.
 A lack of formal appointment does not necessarily prevent this.

 In short, individuals should be careful when assuming this role inadvertently since ignorance of the role may not be accepted as a legal defence.